tanveerdevops45/CloudNotes/Terraform.md

 MASTER THE WORKFLOW
 -------------------

-3 types of users, the workflow change according to the user
+We have 3 types of users, the workflow changes based on the type of our user

 -   Individual